Gigaspaces/xap-docs/site/content/xap110/memcached-api.markdown

 There are many memcached clients for Java; the one GigaSpaces' example applications have used is [xmemcached](http://code.google.com/p/xmemcached/).

+## Maven

-### If you use Maven, you can include spymemcached as a dependency, by adding a repository reference and a dependency:
+If you use Maven, you can include spymemcached as a dependency, by adding a repository reference and a dependency:

 ```xml